-- Many Northern Europeans have low serum selenium levels. - Selenium is used by the cells to build approximately 25 different enzyme systems in the body. - The cells need the presence of Coenzyme Q10 to produce selenium-containing enzymes. - A combined intervention of the two supplements would increase serum concentrations in seniors sufficiently to have a significant effect on mortality and cardiac function.
+- Many Northern Europeans have low serum selenium levels - Selenium is used by the cells to build approximately 25 different enzyme systems in the body - The cells need the presence of Coenzyme Q10 to produce seleniumcontaining enzymes - A combined intervention of the two supplements would increase serum concentrations in elderly citizens sufficiently to have a significant effect on mortality and cardiac function

 The intervention period for each enrolled participant was to be 4 years.
 Blood samples and cardiac natriuretic peptide levels were analyzed at the beginning, at every six months, and at the end of the study.
-Echocardiograms were analyzed at the start and at the end of the study.
+Echocardiograms were analyzed at the start and the end of the study.
 The study ended in February, 2010.

 The KiSel-10 study had a gold standard design: it was a randomized, double-blind, placebo-controlled clinical trial.
 The results of the KiSel-10 study were reported in several medical journal articles in the period 2013 - 2015.
-Long-term supplementation of seniors with SelenoPrecise[®] and Bio-Quinone Q10 resulted in significantly lower mortality rates, significantly lower cardiac natriuretic peptide levels, significantly better cardiac scores on echocardiograms, and significantly lower numbers of hospitalizations in the active treatment group as compared with the placebo group.
+Long-term supplementation of elderly citizens with SelenoPreciseR and Bio-Quinone Q10 resulted in significantly lower mortality rates, significantly lower cardiac natriuretic peptide levels, significantly better cardiac scores on echocardiograms, and significantly lower numbers of hospitalizations in the active treatment group as compared with the placebo group.
 More about the results of the KiSel-10 study later in this history.

-2003: Rosenfeldt: Systematic Review of Coenzyme Q10 Studies
+2003: Rosenfeldt: systematic review of Coenzyme Q10 studies